Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Abstract

 \section{Abstract}

-In this article, we develop an innovative functional-analytic framework to establish existence, uniqueness, regularity of disintegration, and statistical properties of equilibrium states for a broad class of dynamical systems, potentially discontinuous and not necessarily locally invertible.
+In this article, we develop a functional-analytic framework to establish existence, uniqueness, regularity of disintegration, and statistical properties of equilibrium states for a broad class of dynamical systems, potentially discontinuous and not necessarily locally invertible.
 Our approach is applied to a family of piecewise partially hyperbolic maps and associated classes of potentials.
 We further prove several statistical limit theorems, including exponential decay of correlations, and propose related questions and conjectures.
-A collection of examples illustrating the applicability of our results is provided, including partially hyperbolic attractors over horseshoes, discontinuous systems, non-invertible dynamics semi-conjugated to maps such as the Manneville–Pomeau map, and fat solenoidal attractors.
+A collection of examples illustrating the applicability of our results is provided, including partially hyperbolic attractors over horseshoes, discontinuous systems, non-invertible dynamical systems admitting a semi-conjugacy to intermittent maps such as the Manneville--Pomeau map, and fat solenoidal attractors.

 \keywords{Statistical Stability, Transfer Operator, Equilibrium States, Skew Product.}

 \urladdr{www.im.ufal.br/professor/rafaellucena}